elmerucr/lime/README.md

 ![icon](./docs/icon_80x80.png)

-Lime is a virtual computer system that draws inspiration from computing platforms such as the Commodore 64 and the Nintendo Gameboy.
+Lime is a virtual computer system that draws inspiration from computing platforms such as the Commodore 64, the Atari ST and the Nintendo Gameboy.
 Notable features include:

+* M68000 CPU using the [Moira](https://github.com/dirkwhoffmann/Moira) library
 * MC6809 CPU using the [MC6809](https://github.com/elmerucr/MC6809) library
-* 64k RAM
+* 16mb RAM (of which lowest 64k accessible by mc6809)
 * Screen resolution of 240x160 pixels, refresh rate of 60Hz
-* VDC for graphics processing
+* VDC for graphics processing, all data in lowest 64k
-* Programmable using MC6809 assembly
+* Programmable using M68000 or MC6809 assembly

 ## Screenshots